kmcgillivray/librarie/index.md

 * What is Code? – Paul Ford
 * The Buried Giant – Kazuo Ishiguro
 * The Innovators – Walter Isaacson
-* Harry Potter and the Sorcerer's Stone – J.K.
-Rowling
+* Harry Potter and the Sorcerer's Stone – J. K. Rowling
 * Neverwhere – Neil Gaiman
+* Harry Potter and the Chamber of Secrets – J. K. Rowling

 ## 2014